PeterCullenBurbery/peter-cullen-burbery-python-functions/README.md

 **Peter Cullen Burbery**

 This utility library is part of a broader collection of tools for automation, data processing, and system utility scripting.

+---

+## ⚠️ Disclaimer

+This is a development and educational project.
+All code is provided in good faith and intended for system automation, productivity, and learning purposes.

+If you're a rights holder and want attribution changed or material removed, please contact the maintainer.

+---

+Maintained with care by Peter Cullen Burbery.

+## 📘 Citation

+If you use this module in your work, please cite the following:

+> Peter Cullen Burbery.
+(2025).
+Peter Cullen Burbery Python functions (v1.3.0) [Software].
+Zenodo. https://doi.org/10.5281/zenodo.16727183